-Reuben Warshowsky: Under the circumstances, best wishes hardly seem enough.
-Thanks are in order.
-Thank you for your companionship, for your stamina, your horse sense, and a hundred and one laughs.
-I also enjoyed looking at your shining hair and your shining face.
+Reuben Warshowsky: [stuttering] Best wishes don't seem hardly enough, but I'd like to thank you.
+I do.
+I, I thank you for your companionship, your stamina, your horse sense, and a hundred and one laughs.
+I also enjoyed very much looking at your shining hair and your shining face.

 Norma Rae Webster: Reuben, I think you like me.

 Reuben Warshowsky: I do.

 Norma Rae Webster: I was gonna buy you a tie clip or some shaving lotion or something, but I didn't know what you'd like.